Information for Current Anthropology Graduate Students

 A limited number of teaching assistantships are available to applicants in our programs.
 Anthropology Department TAs receive full tuition coverage along with health insurance and a modest stipend intended to help defray living expenses.
 Although tuition is paid in full, the arrangement does not cover university fees and other living expenses.

 Below you will find information regarding the Graduate Student Support Plan (GSSP).
-Assistantships are given out by the Director of the Graduate Program and the Graduate Services Coordinator.
-Any questions can be directed to them.
+Assistantships are given out by the Director of the Graduate Program (DGP) and the Graduate Services Coordinator (GSC).
+Please note that no additional applications are needed to receive a Graduate Teaching Assistantships.
+Any questions can be directed to the DGP or GSC.

 Extent of Appointment